Prag8855/aab/content/guides/first-bank-account-in-germany.md

 ## German banks for expats

 As a foreigner, it's **harder to open a bank account**.
-German banks might not recognise your passport.
-Banks often ask for a [residence permit](/glossary/Aufenthaltstitel) or a [registered address](/glossary/Anmeldung).
-They might not recognise your foreign passport.
-EU citizens don't have that problem.
+German banks don't recognise all passports.
+They can ask for a [residence permit](/glossary/Aufenthaltstitel) or a [registered address](/glossary/Anmeldung).

-If you just moved to Germany, and you need a bank account *now*, you need an expat-friendly bank.
+If you need a bank account *now*, choose an expat-friendly bank.
+You don't need a German bank; any bank in the [EU](/glossary/European%20Union) works.

 ### Expat-friendly banks

 Most online banks are expat-friendly.
+They make it easy to open an account.
 They accept most documents, and rarely require an *[[Anmeldung]]*.

 - **[N26](/out/n26)**
     An German online bank.
 I use this bank since 2016, and [I recommend it](/guides/an-honest-review-of-n26).
-    - They speak English, French, German, Italian, Spanish.
+    - They speak English, French, German, Italian and Spanish.
     - They accept [many passport types](/out/n26-supported-passports).
-Some nationalities need a plastic [residence permit](/glossary/Aufenthaltstitel) that's valid for at least 1 year.
+Some nationals need a plastic [residence permit](/glossary/Aufenthaltstitel) that's valid for at least 1 year.
 No *[[Anmeldung]]* needed.
 - **[bunq](/out/bunq)**
     A Dutch online bank.
 They accept more people than N26.
 You get a German [[IBAN]].
-    - They speak English, Dutch, German, Spanish, Italian, French and Portuguese.
+    - They speak English, Dutch, French, German, Italian, Portuguese and Spanish.
     - They accept [more passport types](https://together.bunq.com/d/3355-what-id-documents-are-accepted-for-my-identity-verification) than N26.
-No [residence permit](/glossary/Aufenthaltstitel) or *[[Anmeldung]]* needed.[^55]
+No [residence permit](/glossary/Aufenthaltstitel) or *[[Anmeldung]]* needed.[^55] They use your phone GPS to check if you are in Germany.
 - **[Revolut](/out/revolut)**
     A British online bank.
 They accept the most people.[^3] You get a Lithuanian [[IBAN]].
     - They speak German and English.
     - They accept most passports.
 No [residence permit](/glossary/Aufenthaltstitel) or *[[Anmeldung]]* needed.
 - **[Wise](/out/transferwise)**
-    An English online bank.
+    A British online bank.
 They specialise in international bank transfers.
 I use them a lot to send money abroad.
 You get a Belgian [[IBAN]].
     - They speak English, Chinese, French, German, Hungarian, Indonesian, Italian, Japanese, Polish, Portuguese, Romanian, Russian, Spanish, Thai, Turkish and Ukrainian.
     - They accept [most passport types](https://wise.com/help/articles/2949801/how-does-wise-verify-my-identity?utm_source=allaboutberlin).
 No *[[Anmeldung]]* needed.

 [Monese](/out/monese), [Vivid](https://vivid.money) and [Tomorrow](https://www.tomorrow.one/en-EU/) are also good options.

 **Traditional banks** can be expat-friendly, but I don't recommend them.
-You must sometimes go to the bank in person, with an appointment, just to sign documents.[^53] Their online banking apps are bad.
+It takes too long to open an account.[^4] You must sometimes go to the bank in person, with an appointment, just to sign documents.[^53] Their online banking apps are bad.
 They have physical branches, but employees might not speak English.

 - **[Deutsche Bank](/out/deutsche-bank)**
     They speak mostly German.
 Online banking, customer service and some documents are in English.[^7] They sometimes need a residence permit.[^54]